dimitri998503/recipes/peasoup.md

 -Spring onions (3)
 -potato (4)
 # Instructions
-put peas into a pan
+-put peas into a pan
+-add cold water and soak